 Impacts to Wildlife

 Alligators may be observed more frequently in flooded areas after a hurricane or tropical storm.
 As with all wildlife, treat alligators with respect, keep them at a distance and give them space.
 If you believe a specific alligator poses a threat to people, pets or property, call the FWC’s toll-free Nuisance Alligator Hotline at 866-FWC-GATOR (866-392-4286).
 The FWC places the highest priority on public safety and will dispatch one of our contracted nuisance alligator trappers to resolve the situation.
-For more information about living with alligators, see our alligator web page.
+Find more information about living with alligators.

 While communities are cleaning up after the storm, bears may take advantage of the easy access to food attractants awaiting pickup by waste service officials.
 If you live in bear country in Florida, be aware of bears searching for food in your neighborhood.
 If spoiled food is included in post hurricane debris, secure it separately from non-food debris.
 Report any problems with bears or potential for human-bear conflict to FWC’s regional offices during business hours or after hours to the FWC Wildlife Alert Hotline at 1-888-404-FWCC.

 Heavy rains may force some burrowing owls to leave their burrows until water levels recede.
 After the storm, you may see burrowing owls seeking shelter in unusual places, such as in the eaves of a house or perched on man-made structures.
 Please give these owls space, and they will return to their burrows on their own.
 Whenever possible while recovering from the hurricane, please take care to avoid burrowing owls’ burrows when clearing debris, parking vehicles, staging materials or equipment, or repairing damaged structures.